-According to Florida law, both case law and statutory law, a victim must provide competent, substantial evidence that he or she is in imminent danger (see a list of 10 factors below) of becoming a victim of domestic violence:
+According to Florida law, both case law and statutory law, a victim must provide competent, substantial evidence that he or she is in imminent danger (see a list of 10 factors below) of becoming a victim of domestic violence in order for a domestic violence restraining order to be issued:

 Florida Statute 741.30 (6)(a) states: